lmcrean/Crocodile-Kingdom/README.md

 **As a player, I need an engaging level of challenge**
   - *The card deck shuffles each time the player restarts the game*
-  - *the player is told their previous score and is encouraged to beat it*
+  - *in the You've Won modal, the player is told their previous score and is encouraged to beat it*
+  - *Their is a high score board that the player can record their score on and try to beat.*

 **As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.**
   - *A footer is displayed at the bottom of the page, with a mailto link that .*